InfiniTimeOrg/InfiniTime/src/libs/mynewt-nimble/CODING_STANDARDS.md

 # Coding Style for Apache NimBLE

-Apache NimBLE project is part of Apache Mynewt project and follows its coding style.
+Apache NimBLE project is part of Apache Mynewt projct and follows its coding style.

 # Coding Style for Apache Mynewt Core